Application Deadline for 2023-24 at 5 p.m. on Wednesday, March 1 Research Funding for Ph.D. Students

 Provide a description of the proposed project, addressing the following points:

-4. What are your qualifications for carrying out this project?
+- Describe your qualifications for carrying out the proposed research.

-6. What contribution will this research make toward the college’s priorities of promoting health and well-being of people, their communities, and the environments in which they live?
+- Describe the impact of the proposed research contribution toward the college’s priorities of promoting health and well-being of people, their communities, and the environments in which they live.

 Plan for Supervision of the Proposed Research/Study: (2-page max):

-1. The mentor or mentoring team with whom you will be working at CSU;
+- The mentor or mentoring team with whom you will be working;

-2. The contributions of each team member to both the design and the conduct of the proposed studies.
+- The contributions of each team member to the design and the conduct of the proposed studies.

-3. How the proposed studies fit within your mentor’s research program/expertise;
+- How the proposed studies fit within your mentor/mentoring team’s research program/expertise;

-4. How the proposed studies fit within your progress toward your degree and your career goals.
+- How the proposed studies align with progress toward your degree and career goals.

 Project Plan and Milestones (1-page max):